NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Vishkanya Infiltrator.md

     desc: "`pf2:1` Shuriken +11 (agile, thrown 20 ft.)\n__Damage__  1d4 + 4 piercing"

   - name: "Envenom"
-    desc: "`pf2:1`  **Frequency** once per day\n**Effect** Using either saliva or blood, the vishkanya applies vishkanyan venom to one weapon they're holding.
+    desc: "`pf2:1`  **Frequency** once per day\n* * *\n\n**Effect** Using either saliva or blood, the vishkanya applies vishkanyan venom to one weapon they're holding.
 To use their blood, they must be injured, or they can deal themselves 1 slashing damage as part of the action."

   - name: "Flexible"
     desc: "  The vishkanya infiltrator is adept at dealing with tight situations.
 They have a +1 circumstance bonus to checks to [[Actions/Escape|Escape]]."